appsemble/appsemble/docs/guide/remappers.md

 A key / value pair object keys and remappers.

+### `object.assign`

+Assign properties to an existing object given some predefined mapper keys.

+#### Parameters

+A key / value pair object keys and remappers.

 ### `array.map`

 Map an array based on a given array of data and a list of remappers.